Nehruvian approach to the Nagas and Northeast India

 While keeping in mind Nehru’s geopolitical calculation with the Indian economy at the heart of it, Nehru must have understood how the Northeast frontier would pay rich economy dividends through India’s Southeast Asia economy gateway, unseemingly in consonance with Modi’s new India.

-BJP’s Look East policy is now no longer a slogan but an Act under Modi’s Central government’s Act East policy (AEP), where Modi’s last visit to Bangkok not just explored possibilities but had plans already in the cards for Thailand and Myanmar connectivity via the Northeast.
+BJP’s Look East policy no longer a slogan but an Act under Modi’s Central government’s Act East policy (AEP), where Modi’s last visit to Bangkok not just explored possibilities but had plans already in the cards for Thailand and Myanmar connectivity via the Northeast.
 Therefore, it will be a hard bargain for India not to consider what Nehru perhaps foresaw: the economy dividends for the rest of India.

-Hence, to see that plan in the cards come to fruition, Indo-Naga peace talks, to Indian economists and politicians, perhaps seems like the Achilles’ heel, even with Nehru’s new India world economy order imagining.
-This is why a sovereign Naga nation or an integration of all Naga areas to be placed under a single administrative unit with its own economy, flag, constitution, and perhaps military could only halt the long-envisaged dream to boost the Indian economy.
+Hence, to see that plan in the cards come to fruition, Indo-Naga peace talks, to Indian economists and politicians, perhaps seems like the Achilles’ heel, even so with Nehru’s new India world economy order imagining.
+This is why a sovereign Naga nation or an integration of all Naga (homeland) areas to be placed under a single administrative unit with its own economy, flag, constitution, and perhaps military could only halt the long-envisaged dream to boost the Indian economy.
 Whether or not the Nehruvian middle path politics has any resonance with the BJP right-wing politics, at the crucifix of India’s worst economy contraction at -23% for the first two quarters of 2020, this seems like a good deal.

 It is unlikely that India will concede to the Nagas’ demand, scattered in Assam, Arunachal, Nagaland, and Manipur at any cost.
 Any attempt to bring to fruition Modi’s Act East policy will have to traverse through these states.
 You and I know that the Nagas’ demand for a political settlement will have essentially no breakthrough; neither a diplomatic arrangement in the lines of a Schengen visa will have any takers or significance.

-In “Chanakya,” published in Modern Review, Calcutta, where Nehru describes himself as “some triumphant Caesar passing by,” who might turn dictator with “a little twist…” Nehru stressed the importance of questioning the motives of leaders, and checking the power they hold.
 Well, that self-examination and reforms for the so-called Northeast frontier, and especially for the Nagas, the consequences of conflict between the Indian military and Naga insurgency began when Nehru turned a dictator as he sent hundreds of army to the Northeast sowing seed of insurgency and thus began the cycle of unfriendliness, regional conflict with unimaginable cycles of repercussions for several decades to come.

 Mahatma Gandhi and Jawaharlal Nehru had different ideas about the Nagas as a people and as a nation.
 Had Mahatma Gandhi had more time, things would have perhaps rather turned out differently for the Nagas in Northeast India.